Approved arrangements for the export of livestock

 This approach is consistent with other export commodity approved arrangements.

 - An approved arrangement (or a small and infrequent exemption); and

 - An approved export program (AEP).

 An exporter needs to make an application to us.
 This should include a draft arrangement outlining an exporter’s business systems and procedures and commitment to meeting all requirements.

 Step 1: Check requirements that must be met

 Arrangements must ensure livestock exported from Australia meet:

-- the Australian standards for the Export of Livestock (ASEL)
+- the current version of the Australian Standards for the Export of Livestock (ASEL)